What is the RADF?

 • contribute towards current government priorities.

-Douglas Shire Council’s locally identified priorities were determined through community engagement and community feedback during the development of Douglas Shire Council’s Corporate Plan 2014-2019 and The Arts in Douglas – Have your say! survey.
+Douglas Shire Council’s locally identified priorities were determined through community engagement and community feedback during the development of Douglas Shire Council’s 2017-2021 Arts Strategy.